chriskempson/base16-vim/README.md

     cp base16/colors/*.vim .

 ## 265 colorspace
-If using a Base16 terminal theme designed to keep the 16 ANSI colors intact (a "256" variation) and have sucessfully modified your 256 colorspace with [base16-shell](https://github.com/chriskempson/base16-shell) you'll need to add the following to your `~/.vimrc` **before** the colorsheme declaration.
+If using a Base16 terminal theme designed to keep the 16 ANSI colors intact (a "256" variation) **and** have sucessfully modified your 256 colorspace with [base16-shell](https://github.com/chriskempson/base16-shell) you'll need to add the following to your `~/.vimrc` **before** the colorsheme declaration.

     let base16colorspace=256  " Access colors present in 256 colorspace

-This will cause vim to acess the colours in the modified 256 colorpsace.
+This will cause vim to access the colours in the modified 256 colorpsace.
 Please **do not** enable this simply because you have a 256 color terminal as this will cause colors to be displayed incorrectly.